Key Distinguisher #7: Social Capital

 Features of Social Capital

-- Young people are offered opportunities to meet and build relationships with professionals in their field of interest
+- Stakeholders provide opportunities for young people to meet and build relationships with professionals in their field of interest.

-- Young people have an advisor, coach or mentor with whom they meet regularly to discuss progress and address any issues or concerns
+- Employers, educational institutions, and/or CBOs match young people with an advisor, coach or mentor with whom they meet regularly to discuss progress and address any issues or concerns.

-- There is an intentional effort to introduce young people to professionals with similar backgrounds or demographic characteristics
+- There is an intentional effort to facilitate authentic relationships between young people and professionals with similar backgrounds, demographic characteristics, experiences, and career interests.